Skip to content

 Summary:

-This interactive workshop will highlight current American Nurses Foundation grant recipient pitch talks and provide strategies to convince a funder in 2 minutes why they should fund your research, methods to improve research dissemination through storytelling, and teach attendees how to develop powerful messaging that effectively communicate the value, impact, and ROI of your research to various audiences and stakeholders.
-Resources on how to assess your bias in critiques of pitches will be shared with the audience.
+This interactive workshop highlighted current American Nurses Foundation grant recipient pitch talks and provided strategies to convince a funder in 2 minutes why they should fund your research, plus methods to improve research dissemination through storytelling.
+Workshop attendees learned how to develop powerful messaging that effectively communicate the value, impact, and ROI of research to various audiences and stakeholders.
+Resources on how to assess individual bias in critiques of pitches were also shared with the audience.

 nrqm email.png